boxine/bx_django_utils/bx_django_utils/feature_flags/README.md

 # bx_django_utils - Feature Flags

-Store feature flags persistent into Django cache.
+Store feature flags persistent into Django cache/database.

+All flags will be stored to cache and database and only on cache miss fetched again from database.

 There is optional a [Admin Extra Views](https://github.com/boxine/bx_django_utils/blob/master/bx_django_utils/admin_extra_views/README.md) base class to manage all flags in the admin.